identifiers-org/cloud-ws-register/README.md

 > docker-compose -f docker-compose-standalone.yml down

-# How to submit Requests to the Namespace Registration service
+# Submitting Requests to the Namespace Registration Service
 The _Namespace Registration Service_ runs on port 8081.
 Its main endpoint for registration requests is via **HTTP POST** requests to

 > http://registry:8081